-Some students that are familiar with the idea that sound is a vibration and the common depiction of vibrations as patterns of waves may consider sound as travelling pattern.
+Some students that are familiar with the idea that sound is a vibration and the common depiction of vibrations as patterns of waves may consider sound as a travelling pattern

 The following worksheets may help to identify whether students hold this particular misconception.

 For more information, see the University of York BEST website.

 What travels and what doesn't travel?
 (5-11 and 11-14)

 Ref - SPT HS02 TL05 and So01 TL06

 Some children have the idea that sound is an entity that itself travels from speaker to ear.
 This view needs to be countered with the scientific view that sound is not an object but a process – the travelling disturbance of the medium.View Resource

 The following studies have documented this misconception: